moscajs/mosca/README.md

 client.publish('hello/you', '{ "hello": "you" }');
 ```

-This message will be received from the Mosca Server and any Ascoltatore
+This message will be received from Mosca and any Ascoltatore who has subscribed
-who has subscribed to this topic will automatically receive the message.
+to this topic will automatically receive the message.

 ```javascript
 var ascoltatori = require('ascoltatori');